 In 1884 his sister Elizabeth commissioned a stained glass window to be erected in St. Andrew’s in Memory of her brothers John and Davis.
 Legend has it that the window in St Michael’s at Porangahau was a copy of the window in St Andrew’s in Wiltshire:

 “The east window at St Michael and All Angels Anglican Church in Porangahau was given by the family in his memory and is a copy of the window in the church at Ogbourne, St Andrews…”

-Unfortunately this legendary tale is not true.
-The stained glass window St. Andrews in Wilthshire was erected three years after the window at St Michael’s at Porangahau in New Zealand and it doesn’t follow the same biblical theme or resemble the figurative work in any way whatsoever.
+Unfortunately, this legendary tale is not true.
+The stained glass window at St. Andrews in Wiltshire was erected three years after the window at St Michael’s at Porangahau in New Zealand and it doesn’t follow the same biblical theme, or resemble the figurative work in any way whatsoever.

 The memorial text on a brass plaque at the foot of the Canning memorial window at St Andrew’s church in Wiltshire reads;